pingcap/docs/br/backup-and-restore-overview.md

 ---
-title: TiDB Backup and Restore Overview
+title: TiDB Backup & Restore Overview
-summary: Learn about the definition and features of TiDB backup and restore.
+summary: Learn about the definition and features of TiDB Backup & Restore.
 aliases: ['/docs/dev/br/backup-and-restore-tool/','/docs/dev/reference/tools/br/br/','/docs/dev/how-to/maintain/backup-and-restore/br/','/tidb/dev/backup-and-restore-tool/','/tidb/dev/point-in-time-recovery/']
 ---

-# TiDB Backup and Restore Overview
+# TiDB Backup & Restore Overview

 Based on the Raft protocol and a reasonable topology, TiDB realizes high availability of clusters.
 When a few nodes in the cluster fail, the cluster can still provide services.
-On this basis, to further ensure the security of user data, TiDB provides the backup and restore feature.
+On this basis, to further ensure the security of user data, TiDB provides the Backup & Restore (BR) feature.
 As the last resort to restore data from natural disasters and misuse, this feature provides the capability to restore service data from any misoperations.

-TiDB backup and restore satisfies the following business requirements:
+BR satisfies the following business requirements:

 - Back up cluster data to a disaster recovery (DR) system with an RPO of no more than 10 minutes, reducing data loss in disaster scenarios.
 - Handle the cases of incorrect writes from applications by rolling back data to a time point before the error event.